fatehitech/epoch-app/readme.md

 ### Session Details

-Info button on each session shows details of the session:
+Each session has the following details

 * start time
 * end time
 * duration
-* breaks, if any

 ### Session Modification